mailgun/documentation/source/user_manual.rst

 submitted through forms like newsletters, online registrations, and shopping carts.

-Maintaining a list of valid and deliverable email addresses is important in order to reduce the ratio of bounce back emails and prevent negative impacts to your mail server reputation.
+Maintaining a list of valid and deliverable email addresses is important in order to reduce the ratio of bounce back emails and prevent negative impacts to your reputation as a sender.

 Validate a single email address.